sizespectrum/therMizer/README.md

 `ocean_temp` is an array that has temperature(s) in degrees Celsius for each `realm`.
 It can be a vector, if temperature is constant over time, or an array for dynamic temperatures.
 If you're using time-varying temperature, the array will have the dimensions of `time` $\times$ `realm`.

+### Temperature functions

+Temperature affects species within mizer by overwriting the default mizer rate's functions and replacing them by custom functions using the new set of parameters.
+Two new functions `therMizerEncounter` and `therMizerPredRate` affects the encounter rate and one function `therMizerEReproAndGrowth` takes care of the metabolism's maintenance.
+These functions can be disabled by setting the arguments `aerobic_effect` and `metabolism_effect` to `FALSE`, respectively for encounter rate and metabolism, in the event of calculating the temperature's effect on only one physiological process for example.

 ## Sample code for preparing parameters and input